ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 [^8]: Eagle-eyed readers might note that there is now a folder called `.git` in the file that wasn't there before.
 That folder is where Git stores all the versions of your files, along with some information that helps it do its job efficiently.
 You don't need to worry so much about what's in there.

 [^9]: Roll back: Just a fancy way to say "undo".

+[^10]: If you don't see the `.git/` folder, it might just be hidden.
+On macOS you can hit `Command-Shift-.` to toggle displaying hidden files and folders in Finder.